build-on-aws/content/tutorials/egress-controls-for-cloud-workloads/egress-controls-with-route53-dns-resolver-firewall/index.md

 ---
 title: "Egress Controls with Amazon Route 53 DNS Resolver Firewall"
-description: Learn how to secure your infrastructure and make it cost-effective.
+description: "Learn how to secure your infrastructure and make it cost-effective."
 tags:
   - tutorials
   - cost-optimization
   - security
   - aws-network-firewall
-  - route53-dns-resolver-firewall
   - aws
 spaces:
   - cost-optimization